 There are 76 ski resorts in the six New England states which include Connecticut, Rhode Island, Vermont, New Hampshire, Massachusetts, and Maine.
 56 of New England ski resorts are covered at OnTheSnow.com.
 Check out, which ski resorts are open right now.

 The answer is, of course, subjective but we will give the nod to Vermont with its classic Stowe on top and venerable Bromley to the south and so much good skiing in between.
 Then it’s a toss-up between New Hampshire and Maine.

 Killington is the biggest ski resort in New England and, for that matter, the Northeastern United States.
 The total slope length is 117.5 km.
 (73 miles).

 New England is the capital of the East Coast skiing and snowboarding world of North America.
-New England prides itself on its rugged terrain, cold weather and local down to earth attitude.
-Conditions can change from hour to hour within the region, providing for a constant optimism among its skiers and riders.
+The region prides itself on its rugged terrain, cold weather and a down-to-earth attitude.
+The big plus factor is the mountains are accessible from a wide swatch of the big city populations.

 A New England winter may be bitterly cold, but at least the gray snowy days sometimes alternate with brilliant, crisp, sunny days when the air is cold, but the sun's warmth brings people out of their homes.
 Freezing temperatures (dipping below 32°F) arrive in northern New England in November, and in the south in early to mid-December.
 January and February are just plain cold and snowy.
 March can be unpredictable but you know spring is creeping in.
 See what projected open dates and projected closing dates are for the season.